-The Rainfall Index plans of insurance are authorized under Section 522(c) of the Federal Crop Insurance Act.
-Initially the only crop covered was pasture, rangeland and forage.
-However, other products that utilize the provisions of the Rainfall Index plans of insurance were approved by the FCIC Board of Directors under Section 508(h) of the Federal Crop Insurance Act.
+The RI plans of insurance are authorized under Section 522(c) of the Federal Crop Insurance Act.
+Initially the only crop covered was PRF.
+However, other products that utilize the provisions of the RI plans of insurance were approved by the FCIC Board of Directors under Section 508(h) of the Federal Crop Insurance Act.

-The pasture, rangeland, forage program is an RMA developed product approved by the FCIC Board of Directors under Section 522(c) of the Federal Crop Insurance Act.
-The apiculture and the annual forage programs are privately developed products approved by the FCIC Board of Directors under Section 508(h) of the Federal Crop Insurance Act.
+The PRF program is an RMA developed product approved by the FCIC Board of Directors under Section 522(c) of the Federal Crop Insurance Act.
+The apiculture and the AF programs are privately developed products approved by the FCIC Board of Directors under Section 508(h) of the Federal Crop Insurance Act.